 You stare at sapphire waters through a darkening haze of wildflowers, shielding your eyes against the blaze of the tangerine-and-pink setting sun.
 Stars will be out soon, shining bright and close as an art installation.
 And maybe they are.
 After all, you’re in Naoshima, the famed Japanese art island nestled in the heart of the Inland Sea, a place where each field and slope is just another canvas for some of the world’s greatest art.
 You took a bullet train and ferry to get here, and there’s plenty of exploration still to come.
 But for right now, just breathe it all in.

 Your companions on this 10-day journey are icons of modern design.
-In October 2023, we travel with Robin Petravic and Cathy Bailey, the husband-and-wife owners and creative forces behind Heath Ceramics.
-In May 2024, we’re accompanied by Rosalie Wild, the design director at Heath Ceramics for more than a decade, with a design point-of-view that is holistic and interdisciplinary, drawing inspiration from textiles, ceramics, furniture, glass, and other craft practices.
+In May of 2024, we travel with Rosalie Wild, the design director at Heath Ceramics for more than a decade, with a design point-of-view that is holistic and interdisciplinary, drawing inspiration from textiles, ceramics, furniture, glass, and other craft practices.
+In the fall of 2024, we travel with Tung Chiang, the Clay Studio Director at Heath Ceramics.
 The iconic San Francisco ceramics company produces some of the world’s most highly regarded ceramic tableware and tile.
 In Japan we’ll meet makers and masters of craft who regularly collaborate with Heath, and explore the materials and techniques that make Japan a deep source of permanent inspiration.

 If you possess a boundless passion for art, design and cultural exploration, this trip is for you.
 If you’re fascinated by ancient rituals and generations of artisans who’ve been perfecting their craft for centuries—and believe that every second of every day should be filled with adventure and moments of quiet wonder alike, join us in Japan.